 1.2.
 Use by Affiliates.
 Customer's Affiliates may, upon executing a new Order Form and agreeing to be bound by the provisions of the Agreement as if they were an original party, use the Services subject to Customer's Scope of Use and Deployment Attributes or purchase the Services for their own defined Scope of Use and related Deployment Attributes.

 1.4.
 Beta Features.
-Beta Features made available by Looker are provided to Customer for testing purposes only, and Looker does not make any commitment to provide Beta Features in any future versions of the Services.
+Beta Features made available by Google are provided to Customer for testing purposes only, and Google does not make any commitment to provide Beta Features in any future versions of the Services.
 Customer is not obligated to use Beta Features.
-Looker may immediately and without notice remove Beta Features for any reason without liability to Customer.
-Notwithstanding anything to the contrary in the Agreement, Looker does not provide TSS and the Data Processing and Security Terms do not apply to Beta Features.
+Google may immediately and without notice remove Beta Features for any reason without liability to Customer.
+Notwithstanding anything to the contrary in the Agreement, Google does not provide TSS and the Data Processing and Security Terms do not apply to Beta Features.
 All Beta Features are provided "AS IS" without warranty of any kind.

 Technical Support.
-Looker will provide Looker Technical Support Services to Customer during the Order Term in accordance with the Looker Technical Support Services Guidelines.
+Google will provide Looker Technical Support Services to Customer during the Order Term in accordance with the Looker Technical Support Services Guidelines.

 Provision of Software.
-Looker may make Software available to Customer in connection with Customer's use of the Services, including third-party software.
-Some Software may be subject to third-party license terms, which can be found at: https://looker.com/terms/notices-and-acknowledgements.
+Google may make Software available to Customer in connection with Customer's use of the Services, including third-party software.
+Some Software may be subject to third-party license terms, which can be found at: /terms/notices-and-acknowledgements.

 Ceasing Software Use.
 If the Agreement or the Order Form terminates or expires, then Customer will stop using the Software.

 Jumpstart Enablement Services.
 If Customer purchases Jumpstart Enablement Services, such Jumpstart Enablement Services will be provided in accordance with the Jumpstart Enablement Services Addendum, and specified in the Order Form.